thegameofcode/iris/README.md

 Iris is not only another framework.

 Iris provides different client-side optimization techniques for front construction.
-It is independent and compatible with any server-side technology: JAVA, PHP, Python, GOOGLE APP ENGINE, .NET...
+It is independent and compatible with any server-side technology: Node.js, Java, PHP, Python, Google App Engine, .NET...
 Iris is not only another framework.
 It is a methodology that will help you to build structured and organized Web applications:

 * Strong object oriented coding and file system organization
 * Presenter-View-Resource pattern
 * Easy and fast templating engine
-* Load resources on demand and self-controlled dependencies
 * One page navigation using Hash-URL
 * 100% Client multilanguage support
-* Crossbrowser: Chrome, Firefox e Internet Explorer
+* Crossbrowser: Chrome, Firefox & Internet Explorer
-* Light and fast: 14 KB
+* Light and fast: 16 KB
 * Open source: New BSD License

 _Remmeber that you can [make suggestions][issues] or [report bugs][issues]!_